pvanisacker/vagrant-splunk/splunk-standalone/README.md

 After that you can start your box by running vagrant up

+Splunk will automatically be started and you can reach it via https://localhost:8000

-And you can login to splunk using username admin and password admin.
+You can login to splunk using username admin and password admin.